Anthony Davis Thinks He’s The Best Basketball Player In The Game

 “Come back and learn from it and move forward,” Davis told reporters.
 “The West is deep but we’re a team that we feel like can match up against anybody.”

-With the widely recognized best player in basketball, LeBron James moving from Cleveland and the Eastern Conference to the Los Angelos Lakers in the West, the competition for playoff spots out West is higher than ever.
+With the widely recognized best player in basketball, LeBron James moving from Cleveland and the Eastern Conference to the Los Angeles Lakers in the West, the competition for playoff spots out West is higher than ever.

-Along with the departure of DeMarcus Cousins to Golden State and Rajon Rondo to Los Angelos, Davis will likely have to be the best player in basketball if the Pelicans are going to exceed last year’s performances.
+Along with the departure of DeMarcus Cousins to Golden State and Rajon Rondo to Los Angeles, Davis will likely have to be the best player in basketball if the Pelicans are going to exceed last year’s performances.